somework/p2p-path-finder/README.md

 * **Domain layer** – Contains value objects such as `Money`, `ExchangeRate`, `OrderBounds` and domain entities like `Order`.
-These classes are immutable, validate their input and provide a thin abstraction around BCMath so that all monetary calculations have predictable precision.
+These classes are immutable, validate their input and route their decimal arithmetic through a Brick-backed helper so that all monetary calculations have predictable precision.
 * **Application layer** – Hosts services that orchestrate the domain model.
 Notable components include:
   * `OrderBook` and a small set of reusable `OrderFilterInterface` implementations used to